ImahnShekhzadeh/attention-is-all-you-need/README.md

 ## TODO
 [ ] add `memory_mask` for MaskedMultiHeadAttn
-[ ] think about which mask to apply to Transformer when generating text [ ] add start token to encoder input as well
+[ ] when generating text, also add subsequent mask to prevent tokens from attending to future [ ] add start token to encoder input as well
 [ ] add flag to specify # checkpoints, implement code for this [ ] add label smoothing